Ensemble properties of high frequency data and intraday trading rules: Extension of the model to the afternoon trading session

 However, we are interested in performing out-of-sample analyses also.
-In such cases, starting from our 25-years database, we decided to use the first 15 years of data (from 1985 to 1999) to identify specific values for the parameters $(D,\sigma_0,\alpha)$ to be used to realize the trading strategy for the year 2000.
-We then repeatedly shifted year by year, always using the 15 previous years to calibrate the model, until 2009 (the last complete year).
+In such cases, starting from our 25-years database, we decided to use the first 15 years of data (from 1985 to 1999) to identify specific values for the parameters $(D_m,D_a,\alpha,\beta_m,\beta_a)$ to be used to realize the trading strategy for the year 2000.
+We then repeatedly shifted year by year, always using the 15 previous years to calibrate the model, until 2010.
 So, $e.g.$, we used the data from 1994 to 2008 to fit the scaling function for the strategy to be used for year 2009.
-Fig.~\ref{fig:parameters} shows the optimal parameter values used for the implementation of the out-of-sample strategies from 2000 to 2009.
-The scaling parameter $D$ slightly increases over time and stabilize from 2005 to 2009.
-In contrast, the parameters characterizing the {\it inverse-gamma} density show evidence of a clear drop once the crisis period of 2008 is introduced in the calibration sample (see, $e.g.$, the comparison between the {\it inverse-gamma}'s of year 2005 and 2009 presented in Fig.~\ref{fig:inverse_gammas}).
+Fig.~\ref{fig:parameters} shows the optimal parameter values used for the implementation of the out-of-sample strategies from 2000 to 2010.
+We observe that $D_a$ is almost stable in the out-of-sample evaluation while $D_m$ tends to increase with time.
+Furthermore, the scale paramenters $\beta_m$ and $\beta_a$ are quite stable while $\alpha$ decreases with time.